 Killerspin is a popular brand in ping pong.
 The Killerspin 2Star in one of their products, which is meant to be a training ball.

 There are some particular balls people pick fro their practice.
 And Killerspin is one of them.

 - Hardness: Among some other playing characteristics of this ball, hardness is the most noticeable you can find.
 Whereas, the Killerspin 3Star made for training purposes.
-The remain hardness for the longevity of this ball.
+The remaining hardness for the longevity of this ball.

 - Roundness: there are some issues in the roundness of the Killerspin 2Star.
 And people don’t count this issue in a training ball.

-- Spin Quality: Honestly saying, you can’t find spin in the Killerspin 2Star and you shouldn’t. because training balls need durability for playing a long time.
+- Spin Quality: Honestly saying, you can’t find spin in the Killerspin 2Star and you shouldn’t. because training balls need durability for playing for a long time.